 - Knowing the device – After identity, a zero-trust framework also recognizes the device attempting to connect to the network.
 For example, if Susan is an employee, a zero-trust framework understands what devices she typically uses to connect to the network – i.e. an iOS smartphone and MacBook.

 - Following the ‘least amount of access’ model – Another element is giving users the ‘least amount of access’ needed to do their job effectively.
-For example, an account rep may not need full access to Salesforce, where a regional manager will.
+For example, an account rep may not need the same access to Salesforce as a regional manager.
 Limiting access to an ‘as-needed’ basis as a starting point gives organizations the highest level of security.

 Zero-trust in action